 Serve with Basmati rice (with some peas & carrots mixed in) and naan bread.

-I couldn’t of been whiter in that moment I asked for help, but it has allowed me to find a love for Indian food.
+I couldn’t have been whiter in that moment I asked for help, but it has allowed me to find a love for Indian food.
 And by Indian food, I mean Butter Chicken and rice and naan bread.
 Happy buds.